 Prosecutors will often use one of the conspirators to testify as to what occurred and the criminal conspiracy.
 Prosecutors will then often provide video, audio, certificate of analysis on drugs, and in some cases financial information based on a confidential informant’s information.

-Can You Be Charged With Conspiracy and The Underlying Offense?
+Being Charged With Conspiracy and the Underlying Offense

 Importance of An Attorney For Drug Conspiracy Cases

-What you want to look for an aggressive lawyer that is going to challenge the state’s evidence, including their informants, witnesses, and officers involved in the investigation.
+What you want to look for an aggressive Richmond drug conspiracy lawyer that is going to challenge the state’s evidence, including their informants, witnesses, and officers involved in the investigation.
 Informants or witnesses used by the state are often part of the conspiracy or have criminal records of their own.